ji-zai/personal-site/content/essays/seek-truth.md

 - Imagining sounds (that may go along with a visual scene, or on its own).

 A feeling is grounded in your body in the form of sensations.

-The feelings that we can perceive are our conscious feelings, those that we can't, by definition, are in our subconscious.
+There are all sorts of degrees of intensity for a feeling.
+And it can come in all shapes and forms that may even be indescribable.

+Even an "intuition" is a feeling because, by definition, it is an understanding of something without the need for conscious reasoning, and therefore it falls outside of the realm of thinking.

 The more intense a feeling, the more likely you're able to perceive it.

+A feeling has a higher level of detail than thinking, which is why you cannot fully encapsulate a feeling using thinking.

-In a way, the loss of level of detail of thinking is its strength: it's in the loss that each individual fills the remaining
+I'm not at all claiming that this somehow makes feeling superior to thinking.
+In a way, the loss of level of detail of thinking is its strength: it's in the loss that each individual fills the remaining meaning through feeling.
+If we could represent feeling with full accuracy, then we'd be able to communicate it to others without any loss of information, and there would be no room for unique individual experiences in that exchange.

+All I'm claiming is that thinking and feeling are fundamentally different modes of operation.

+One common self-delusion I see in our world is to disregard the impact of our feelings on our thinking.